Tuesday, May 4, 2021

 Dull Randall Made Knives

 Would you buy a fork without tines?
 Then why buy a knife without an edge?
-People do it all the time.
-I do it all the time.
-But then again...
+People unwittingly buy them that way all the time.
+Every one of...